microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

 >
 > Notes:
 >
+> * The optional step above is only needed if you wish to enable login to the application.
+Else you can skip this step.
 > * Unfortunately, there is no AZ CLI, AZ PowerShell or Bicep template support to add a service principal to the `Application Administrator` role.
 You'll have to do this manually through the Azure portal.
 > * Note: In order for you to add the service principal to the `Application Administrator` role, you must yourself be a member of the `Global Administrator` role in Azure Active Directory.
 >